eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- 8+ years of industry experience with a proven track record of ownership and delivery (or Masters and 6 + years related experience or PhD and 3+ years experience)
 	- 2+ years experience in stream processing platform, such as Flink, Storm, Spark, or equivalent
 	- 2+ years experience using a messaging system, such as Apache Kafka, Pulsar or equivalent
++ Software Engineer - Compute
+	- Are you prepared to join the X team and help build the ultimate real-time information-sharing app, revolutionizing how people connect?
+At X, we're on a mission to become a trusted global digital public square, committed to minimal censorship within legal boundaries.
+Our goal is to empower every user to freely create and share ideas, fostering open public discourse without barriers.
+Join us in shaping this thrilling journey where your contribution will be invaluable to our success!
+	- X serves our community of users and customers by working tirelessly to preserve free expression and choice, create limitless interactivity, and create a marketplace that enables the economic success of all its participants.
+	- Compute team, responsible for providing X Engineering with an approachable, productive, and reliable compute platform.
+Our infrastructure powers most of the services behind X.com, X’s revenue-generating businesses, and a variety of internal infrastructure and has the largest server footprint in our datacenters.
+X’s hundreds of engineers use our compute platform to launch and operate their services on a fleet consisting of 100,000s of servers.
+	- Despite being a small team, our compute platform is built using the largest ***Aurora/Mesos clusters*** in the world.
+Therefore we need to build software that is highly scalable, reliable, cost efficient, and operationally automated.
+	- We also have a more nascent Kubernetes platform, which in the long run we’d like to transition towards.
+However, this comes with significant technical challenges given the maturity and scale of our current Aurora/Mesos clusters; we would be running one of the largest Kubernetes environments in the world.
+	- We are looking for talented engineers who draw motivation from building infrastructure and platforms that help others be more productive.
+We’re not working on a traditional consumer product, but we are building the platform that other teams will use to build and run the X product.
+You favor sustainable, scalable, and automation-focused approaches to the systems you design and build.
+You’re comfortable iterating quickly and experimenting when exploring a new problem, but you know when and how to invest in automating and documenting your work so it’s discoverable and useful to others.
+You are curious and driven to understand new technical spaces and problems.
+You are an engaged and thoughtful collaborator, ready to solve challenging problems with your peers.
+Quality and reliability are key pillars in your software engineering philosophy.
+	- Participate in building and operating the mission-critical compute infrastructure that powers X.
+	- Participate in systems review processes, growing into system design contributions.
+	- Actively engage in knowledge sharing - great documentation is really important, and we should have that for the folks who operate the platform, and for the customers who rely on our product.
+	- Proficiency in languages like Java, C++, Python, Golang, Scala
+	- Experience with cluster management and containerization technologies is very helpful (e.g. kubernetes, docker, mesos, borg)
+	- Independent learning capabilities for new technologies
+	- Extremely committed, willing to work in a fast paced environment
+	- Excellent communication and interpersonal skills
+	- If you thrive in a dynamic, high-growth tech environment and relish the opportunity to collaborate with passionate, driven over-achievers, your career with us here at X will be both exhilarating and fulfilling!
 + skill set:
 	- Sr Software Engineer - Cloud Infrastructure
 	- Splunk's Cloud Infrastructure organization builds robust and resilient auto-scaling platform solutions for hosting Splunk's enterprise software.
 The teams are fast-paced, high-velocity, and use state-of-the-art technology.
 The focus is always on automation, solving complex challenges that span across multiple groups within Splunk, ensuring smooth and expedient services to Splunk users.